Encouraging healthier living by increasing aquatic activity through education and research

 Birth of the National Swimming Pool Foundation

-A group of visionary leaders in the growing pool and spa industry formed the National Swimming Pool Foundation® (NSPF®).
-These leaders recognized a need for an educational and research organization to supplement and accentuate practical experience.
+In 1963, a group of visionary leaders in the growing pool and spa industry formed the National Swimming Pool Foundation® (NSPF®).
+These leaders recognized a need for educational to supplement and accentuate practical experience.
 In addition, they realized research was needed to answer many technical questions and fill knowledge gaps.

 Origin of the CPO® Certification

-The first pool operator course to educate the public on the safe and proper care of swimming pools and spas was developed by the National Swimming Pool Foundation as a correspondence course available to subscribers through the mail.
-Upon successful completion of the course, recipients received the Certified Pool/Spa Operator® (CPO®) Certification.
+The first pool operator course to educate the public on the safe and proper care of swimming pools and spas was developed by NSPF as a correspondence course.
+Upon successful completion of the course, recipients received the Certified Pool & Spa Operator® (CPO®) Certification.

-In the early 1970s, a Seattle-based professor named Dr. Don Van Rossen authored the first formal, black and white, course handbook, which outlined best practices to care for a swimming pool and spa.
-By the late 1970s, the booming pool industry had taken notice of the first complete swimming pool manual, and Dr. Van Rossen sought to expand beyond his own ability to teach.
+In the early 1970’s, Seattle-based professor Don Van Rossen, Ph.D., authored the first formal, black and white, Pool & Spa Operator course handbook, which outlined best practices to care for swimming pools and spas.
+By the late 1970’s, the booming pool industry had taken notice of the first complete swimming pool manual, and Dr. Van Rossen sought to expand the reach of the course beyond his own teaching.

-Dr. Fontaine Piper, a Missouri-based university professor, was hired to create an Instructor School to train the very best CPO® Certification holders to become instructors.
-By 1985, 58 instructors were trained in the United States.
-Today, there are approximately 800 NSPF-trained instructors worldwide; 100 of those international, who are delivering training to pool professionals in English, Spanish, French, & Ukrainian.
-Dr. Piper continues to lead the instructor program as the Chairman of the Instructor Education Committee.
+Fontaine Piper, Ph.D., a Missouri-based university professor, was hired to create an Instructor school to train select CPO® Certified individuals to become Instructors.
+By 1985, 58 Instructors were trained in the United States.
+Today, there are approximately 900 NSPF-trained Instructors worldwide; more than 100 Instructors are international, delivering training to professionals in English, Spanish, French, and Ukrainian.
+Dr. Piper continues to lead the Instructor program as Instructor Education Committee Chairman.

-Mr. Leif Zars, a respected engineer, builder, and pioneer in the swimming pool industry was hired as Chairman of the National Swimming Pool Foundation Board.
-He was responsible for establishing the Foundation’s distribution center in San Antonio, Texas.
+Leif Zars, a respected engineer, builder, and pioneer in the swimming pool industry was hired as NSPF Board Chairman.
+He was responsible for establishing the foundation’s distribution center in San Antonio, Texas.

-Mr. Les Kowalsky, a prudent American businessman, joined the National Swimming Pool Foundation as Chief Executive Officer.
-Kowalsky raised the standard of the CPO® Certification by requiring pool operators to train and re-certify every five years.
-The Certified Pool/Spa Operator® Certification program gained popularity and credibility throughout the United States.
+Les Kowalsky, a prudent American businessman, joined NSPF as Chief Executive Officer.
+Kowalsky raised the standard of CPO® Certification by requiring pool operator recertification every five years.
+CPO® Certification gained popularity and credibility throughout the U.S.

-The National Swimming Pool Foundation Board reorganized and selected Board Member, Ray Essick, as interim CEO with the goal to relocate the Foundation headquarters to beautiful Colorado Springs, Colorado from Texas (distribution) and New York (headquarters).
-Mr. Essick formerly served as Executive Director for USA Swimming located in Colorado Springs.
-During his tenure, the Foundation searched for Handbook authors and recruited the next chief executive officer.
+The NSPF Board reorganized and selected Board Member Ray Essick as interim Chief Executive Officer (CEO), with the goal of relocating the foundation headquarters from Texas (distribution) and New York (headquarters), to beautiful Colorado Springs, Colorado.
+Essick formerly served as USA Swimming Executive Director, located in Colorado Springs.
+During his tenure, the foundation searched for handbook authors and recruited the next chief executive officer.

-Thomas Lachocki, Ph.D., was appointed CEO by the National Swimming Pool Foundation Board of Directors in December.
-Dr. Lachocki’s experience in chemistry, research, education, and business development in his former role as Director of Product Development for BioLab, Inc. (a Chemtura Company), allowed insight into the issues and opportunities affecting the swimming pool and spa industry.
+Thomas Lachocki, Ph.D., was appointed CEO by the NSPF Board of Directors in December.
+As former Director of Product Development for BioLab, Inc. (a Chemtura Company), Dr. Lachocki’s experience in chemistry, research, education, and business development allowed insight into the issues and opportunities affecting the swimming pool and spa industry.